 Aside from making, I am also passionate about art teaching and programming.
-In 2015, I co-created Accessible Art, a weekly adaptive art program for disabled youth in the South Bronx, which was the recipient of $5000 New Challenge Grant for Social Justice.
-I have facilitated art programs in a range of spaces, for a variety of ages.
-I have been an adjunct professor at Parsons School for Design, and a teaching artist with Children’s Museum of the Arts, Groundswell, and the Sunnyside Community Center for Seniors, among others.
-I believe that everybody is an artist, and I get immense joy from bringing art to people who would not normally seek it or have access to it.
+From 2015 - 2018, I co-created and co-ran Accessible Art, a weekly adaptive art program for disabled youth in the South Bronx, which was the recipient of $5000 New Challenge Grant for Social Justice.
+I have facilitated art programs in a range of spaces, for a variety of ages and backgrounds.
+I have been an adjunct professor at Parsons School for Design, and a teaching artist with Children’s Museum of the Arts, Groundswell and the Sunnyside Community Center for Seniors, among others.
+I believe that everybody is an artist and I get immense joy from bringing art to people who would not normally seek it or have access to it.
 I love cultivating creativity in people, as a means of storytelling and self-expression.

 I have a BFA in Fashion Design from Parsons School for Design (2016), where I was nominated for Designer of the Year.
-I have been an artist-in-resident at the Watermill Center (Watermill, NY), the Flux Factory (Queens, NY), ARoS Museum (Aarhus, Denmark), the Children’s Museum of the Arts (New York, NY), Everglades National Park (Everglades, FL), and a Van Lier Fellow at the MAD Museum (New York, NY).
+I have been an artist-in-resident at the Watermill Center (Watermill, NY), Flux Factory (Queens, NY), ARoS Museum (Aarhus, Denmark), the Children’s Museum of the Arts (New York, NY), Everglades National Park (Everglades, FL), and a Van Lier Fellow at the MAD Museum (New York, NY).
+My work has been featured in VICE, Women’s Wear Daily, Broad City and the New York Times.
 I am based in New York City, though I spend most of my time up in the clouds…

 Also, I love collaborating!
 Please reach out to me if you have an idea.
 Like I said, it’s nice to meet you!